transloadit/uppy/website/src/docs/url.md

 ### `id: 'Url'`

 A unique identifier for this plugin.
-Defaults to `'Url'`.
+It defaults to `'Url'`.

 ### `title: 'Link'`

-Title / name shown in the UI, such as Dashboard tabs.
+Configures the title / name shown in the UI, for instance, on Dashboard tabs.
 It defaults to `'Link'`.

 ### `target: null`

-DOM element, CSS selector, or plugin to mount the Url provider into.
+DOM element, CSS selector, or plugin to mount the URL provider into.
 This should normally be the Dashboard.

 ### `serverUrl: null`